Mandara18/Pneumonia-Covid19-Prediction/README.md

 ## ⭐ Show Some Love

-If you found this helpful, consider giving a ⭐ on [GitHub](https://github.com/your-username/pneumonia-covid-prediction)!
+If you found this helpful, consider giving a ⭐ on [GitHub](https://github.com/Mandara18/pneumonia-covid-prediction)!

 ```

----

-Let me know if you'd like me to generate any part of the code for you (`app.py`, `train.py`, or HTML template).